 The current asset "Costs and estimated earnings in excess of billings" represents revenues recognized in excess of amounts billed that management believes will be billed and collected within the next twelve months.
 The current liability "Billings in excess of costs and estimated earnings" represents billings in excess of revenues recognized.
 Costs and estimated earnings in excess of billings are amounts considered recoverable from customers based on different measures of performance, including achievement of specific milestones, completion of specified units or completion of the contract.
 Also included in this asset, from time to time, are claims and unapproved change orders, which include amounts that we are in the process of collecting from our customers or agencies for changes in contract specifications or design, contract change orders in dispute or unapproved as to scope and price, or other related causes of unanticipated additional contract costs.
-Claims and unapproved change orders are recorded at estimated realizable value when collection is probable and can be reasonably estimated.
+Variable consideration, including claims and unapproved change orders, is estimated at probability weighted value we expect to receive (or the most probable amount we expect to incur in the case of liquidated damages, if any), utilizing estimation methods that best predict the amount of consideration to which we will be entitled (or will be incurred in the case of liquidated damages, if any).
 We do not recognize profits on construction costs incurred in connection with claims.
 Claims made by us involve negotiation and, in certain cases, litigation.
 Such litigation costs are expensed as incurred.